Liover Peguero Preview, Player Props: Pirates vs. Royals

 Liover Peguero At The Plate

-- Peguero is batting .227 with two doubles, five home runs and seven walks.
+- Peguero is hitting .248 with two doubles, six home runs and seven walks.

-- In 48.3% of his games this season (14 of 29), Peguero has picked up at least one hit, and in seven of those games (24.1%) he recorded more than one.
+- In 50.0% of his 30 games this season, Peguero has picked up at least one hit.
+He's also had eight multi-hit games.

-- He has homered in five games this year (17.2%), leaving the park in 4.6% of his chances at the plate.

-- Peguero has an RBI in 10 of 29 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- Peguero has driven in a run in 11 games this season (36.7%), including seven games with more than one RBI (23.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.